 Italian Picnic Antipasto

-We would normally be labelling this section as appetizers or finger food but antipasto manages to reflect both these terms at the same time.
+We would normally be labeling this section as appetizers or finger food but antipasto manages to reflect both these terms at the same time.
 Meaning literally before the meal, antipasto is generally the very first course in a formal Italian meal.
 As we are in a picnic setting though we can pick and choose at which point of the meal we would like to enjoy the many wondrous items that make up this course.

 Included in normal antipasto courses are things such as olives, cured meats, cheese, and assorted preserved vegetables to name a few.
 I would like to take a little time to tell you about some of the more prominent items in a bit more detail.

 Olives – I’m sure it will come as no surprise to you that Italy produces some of the best olives in the world.
 From the quite frankly huge Cerignolas to the purple Gaeta variety the range is vast and almost all are ideal picnic snacks.
 Perhaps the best of the bunch is the instantly recognizable Castelvetrano Olive.
 This bright green olive offers a meaty bite that will leave you with a fresh and mild flavor.